couchbaselabs/mcsoda/README.md

 Use the 'none://' protocol, which is a NO-OP protocol and make mcsoda just print out the commands it would have sent to a server.

+Q: What's the significance of the number of items (max-items).
+Any reason not use the default?

+No reason not to use default.
+Just be consistent (you probably are) for perf tests, and if not already, probably have to reset your server cluster every time.

+Q: If the number of operations (max-ops) is greater than the number of items (max-items), after max-items is reached, the existing items are just reused for operations, right?

+That's right -- it rolls around.
+By that, I mean that mcsoda keeps track of the # of items it knows it has created itself (in a cur-items counter), and it can do operations against those known items.

+Q: I'd like to pre-load data before running (and re-running) the actual test.
+So, I want to use two (or more) invocations of mcsoda.

+The trick is the 2nd invocation of mcsoda needs to be told the number of items that are already there, via the cur-items parameter.
+So...

+1) loading phase - mcsoda ... max-items=1000000 ratio-sets=1 ratio-creates=1 exit-after-creates=1 doc-gen=0 doc-cache=0

+2) accessing phase - mcsoda ... max-items=1000000 cur-items=1000000 ...

+Q: I've been asked to measure performance for up to 16kb documents.
+I found that when I went above 9kb the behavior of mcsoda changed a lot (i.e., if max-ops was something small like 10k, it would return almost immediately, until i crossed the 9k document size, then it would appear to hang forever, maybe not, but I would give up waiting).
+I found that if reduced the batch size to 50, I could safely go up to the 16kb doc size, so I'm assuming the size of the batch was exceeding some threshold.
+I can use batch=50 for these tests but I was wondering what might be going on here?

+It's likely some bug in mcsoda.  mcsoda's doing a single send() call per batch.
+So, 16K * 100 byte sized buffer for each single send() call.
+There's no error handling if there's a problem with mcsoda's send() call, and perhaps it's too large / would-block, etc.

+You found the right workaround, though, to bring down the batch size.

 More info
 ---------